ietf-rats-wg/eat/draft-ietf-rats-eat.md

 may require an EAT to assess entity security state of the entity prior to provisioning.

 4 -- Certificate Issuance:
-: Certificate authorities (CA's) may require attestation results (which in a background check model might require receiving evidence to be passed to a certifier) to make decisions about the issuance of certificates.
+: Certification Authorities (CA's) may require attestation results (which in a background check model might require receiving evidence to be passed to a verifier) to make decisions about the issuance of certificates.
 An EAT may be used as part of the certificate signing request (CSR).

 5 -- Proof-of-Possession: